-Since Northfield adopted its Comprehensive Water Plan (2006) Comprehensive Sanitary Sewer Plan (2007), Comprehensive Transportation Plan (2008), and the preceding Comprehensive Plan (2008), significant changes have occurred in Northfield including infrastructure design, and our understanding of climate change.
-Northfield's land use and planned land use have also changed, the water treatment plant will extend the distribution system, a new elevated storage tank is scheduled for construction in 2026 in the NW area of the city and the importance of ensuring the system is resilient to climate hazards and uses the most sustainable methods possible has become critically important.
+Since Northfield adopted its Comprehensive Water Plan (2006) Comprehensive Sanitary Sewer Plan (2007), Comprehensive Transportation Plan (2008), and the preceding Comprehensive Plan (2008), significant changes have occurred in Northfield including current and planned land use, infrastructure design, and our understanding of climate change.
+The water treatment plant would extend the distribution system by pumping all water to the treatment plant and then distributing water across the city.
+A new elevated storage tank is scheduled for construction when prompted by development in the NW area of the city.
+The importance of ensuring the system is resilient to climate hazards and using the most sustainable methods possible has become critically important.
 The health of the aquifers from which we draw water is another consideration.

 The 2008 Comprehensive Plan began planning for more compact development to intensify land use to increase density, increase tax value, create more walkable/bikeable places, preserve open space and habitat, and maximize use of existing infrastructure first.
-This Plan sharpens that focus.
+This plan sharpens that focus.
 As a result, the land use assumptions on which many of Northfield's infrastructure plans were based may no longer be valid; strategies and actions below direct the city to update relevant plans.